What is Type 2 Inflammation?

 Sleep apnea and Type 2 inflammation

 Sleep apnea treatment does not involve medication.
-Patients use a continuous positive airway pressure (CPAP) machine to help maintain an open airway during sleep.
+Most patients use a continuous positive airway pressure (CPAP) machine to help maintain an open airway during sleep.
 Lifestyle changes are also recommended.

 ➤ Sleep apnea: symptoms, causes, diagnosis and treatment